 need for the --master, --new-master and --demote-master

 options).
-However, an additional step will be required to set
+However, an additional step are required to set the

-the previous master (server2:3312) as a slave of the old
+previous master (server2:3312) as a slave of the old master

 --new-master option does

-not meet the requirements to become master, failover will
+not meet the requirements to become master, failover choses

-chose another server from the slaves list to become the new
+another server from the slaves list to become the new master

 option is not suitable.
 It is important to keep this behavior